-Magnesium is the second most abundant mineral micronutrient present in our cell and intracellular fluids and the fourth most abundant in our body as a whole.
+Magnesium is the second most abundant mineral micronutrient present in our cell and intracellular fluids.
+And Mg is the fourth most abundant mineral in our body as a whole.
+Read on for in-depth information on the causes and symptoms of Magnesium deficiency along with 11 warning signs of Magnesium Deficiency.

 Most people don’t realize that magnesium is, directly and indirectly, engaged in hundreds of biochemical reactions in our body cells.
-When these reactions are hindered-either because you’ve lost a substantial amount of magnesium from your diet or from other causes-your body’s ability to process carbohydrates, protein, and fat is often compromised, which can lead to serious metabolic deficiencies or other health problems.
-Read on for in-depth information on the causes and symptoms of Magnesium deficiency along with 11 warning signs of a magnesium deficiency,
+When these reactions are hindered-either because you’ve lost a substantial amount of magnesium from your diet or from other causes.
+Your body’s ability to process carbohydrates, protein, and fat is often compromised, which can lead to serious metabolic deficiencies or other health problems.

 Magnesium helps to regulate blood pressure, so a deficiency can lead to high blood pressure.